Skip to content

 Web UI:

-• Go to Settings > LLM Settings to change the active model
+• Go to Settings > LLM Settings to add, delete, or switch profiles

 Cost Optimization